 At AirTreks, we know how agonizing travel planning can be.
 Making good choices about places you’ve never been can be an exercise in exhaustion, even when you’re making your plans with an expert travel consultant.
 Fortunately, there are tons of resources online.

 Get instant pricing and complimentary advice

-Plan Your Round the World Trip in 30 Days – A free, 30-day e-course from BootsnAll that walks travelers through all the intricacies of planning a long-term trip.
-They have the same course geared towards families, career breakers, and two more launching soon for students and parents.
+Plan Your Round the World Trip in 30 Days – A free, 30-day e-course from BootsnAll walks travelers through all the intricacies of planning a long-term trip.
+They also have versions geared towards families, career breakers, students, and parents.

 Joobili – cool site that lets you find out what’s happening in a spot over a certain time period (eg, when you’re there!).
 You can search a selection of event types in categories such as arts, music, sports, celebrations, etc.

 WAYN – “Where Are You Now” boasts over 20 million members.
-Essentially a crowdsourcing platform that allows you to share and browse other people’s trips to get suggestions for your own.
-Also a great way to document your trip.
+Essentially a crowdsourcing platform that allows you to share and browse other people’s trips or work with an expert to get suggestions for your own.

-Globetrotter – a useful tool that helps you connect with like-minded individuals and groups for international travel.
-Very slick user experience, now with a special RTW travel section!
+Globetrooper – a useful tool that helps you connect with like-minded individuals and groups for international travel.

-AirTreks Travel Blog – the official blog for AirTreks – articles, news, videos and information all concerning round-the-world and international travel as seen through the AirTreks lens.
+AirTreks Travel Blog – the official blog for AirTreks – articles, news, videos, and information about round-the-world and international travel as seen through the AirTreks lens.
 A great place to start.

 Matador Network – travel writing, commentary and reviews covering nearly all subjects travel-related.
 Articles submitted by a huge network of both readers and established writers.